Defense cutbacks are now certain. (At least as certain as anything is in this world.)

 Don’t wait too long.

-(Russ DeMott, a bankruptcy lawyer in Charleston, SC, has an excellent article on security clearances.
+(Russ DeMott, a bankruptcy lawyer in Charleston, SC, has an excellent article on bankruptcy and security clearances.
 His experience is pretty much the same as mine.
 Except that he’s mostly talking about active duty military people.
 And my experience is mainly with civilians: DoD, CIA and Homeland Security employees, and employees of contractors in the defense, intelligence and security fields.)